cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 The goal is to optimize for [PRIMARY OBJECTIVE].

 Constraints:
-- What the model must not do
+- What the system must not assume
 - What tradeoff to prefer (precision vs recall, speed vs accuracy)
 - When to defer or express uncertainty